ibm-cloud-docs/cis/managing-for-reliability.md

 To get started setting up your DNS configuration, select **DNS** from the navigation menu.

-For detailed information about setting up and managing your DNS for reliability, see [Setting up your Domain Name System for CIS](/docs/cis?topic=cis-set-up-your-dns-for-cis).
+For information about setting up and managing your DNS for reliability, see [Setting up your Domain Name System for CIS](/docs/cis?topic=cis-set-up-your-dns-for-cis).

 ## Setting up global load balancers